discosultan/penumbra/README.md

 While `PointLight` and `Spotlight` are generated on the shader, `TexturedLight` allows for more customization by requiring a custom texture used for lighting.

-Lights provide two types of shadowing schemes: `ShadowType.Illuminated`, `ShadowType.Solid`
+Lights provide three types of shadowing schemes: `ShadowType.Illuminated`, `ShadowType.Solid`, `ShadowType.Occluded`

 ![Different types of shadowing](https://jvcontent.blob.core.windows.net/images/shadow_types.png)